melocule/stardoodles/README.md

 We designed Star Doodles with convenience and utility in mind.
 This allows users to access and edit the contents of their journal from directly drawing on our webpage or from uploading pictures of physical art from their phone.
 There is also a text box under each page for traditional journaling and additional thoughts.
 Our emphasis on privacy also means that the user can feel safe expressing themselves.

 # Team
-- Melody Liu: Front-end design and styling (HTML/CSS)
+- Melody Liu: Front-end design, styling, and engineering (HTML/CSS/JS)
 - Chanmi Oh: Front-end engineering (JS)
-- Cindy Hou: Subject research
+- Cindy Hou: Subject research and ideation

 # Tech Stack
 **IDE, Host**: [Qoom](https://www.qoom.io/)